aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 </p>

 ## Join the WhatsApp Group
-If you like this kind of projects and want to stay updated with the latest research ideas and prototypes during the day and week, join the WhatsApp Group
+If you like this kind of project and want to stay updated with the latest research ideas and prototypes during the day and week, join the WhatsApp Group
 [LDAD Lab & Prototyping](https://chat.whatsapp.com/FkNC7u83kuy2QRA5sqjBVg)

 <br>

 ## Fully built and ready to Run
-Alternatively, and if you do not want to build this software by yourself and like to buy already ready to run, mail me at mtpsilva@gmail.com.
+Alternatively, and if you do not want to build this software by yourself and like to buy already ready-to-run, mail me at mtpsilva@gmail.com.

 <br />